I guess you could say I am a corporate being. It is where I feel comfortable.

 This understanding led me to find another of my passions – marathon running.
 I was so proud when in 2008 I completed the 42.195km Sydney Marathon.
 As any marathon runner will tell you, the race is a long game and you have to find the strength to push through those tough moments when all you want to do is give up, but by pacing yourself and persisting and crossing the finish line, ultimately it is so worth it.

-The highlight of my marathon running came in 2013, when I completed the New York Marathon.
-Running in New York was exhilarating and finishing this race meant so much, as I raised funds for The Black Dog Institute, for whom I was a voluntary Speaker and Presenter.
+The highlight of my marathon running so far, came in 2013.
+When I completed the New York Marathon.
+Running in New York was exhilarating and finishing this race meant so much, as I raised funds for The Black Dog Institute, for whom I was a Speaker and Presenter.

 To get to where I am today, has not been an easy journey, but I feel honoured these three defining elements of my life have led me to what I am doing now.